-It has been 4 years since I asked Nathan to join me on a round-the-world trip, and so much has changed since we left with our massive backpacks and butterflies in our stomachs.
+It has been 4 years since we started our Round-the-world trip adventure, and so much has changed since we left with our massive backpacks and butterflies in our stomachs.
 So we began with our ever evolving gear list and set out.

 Although we really weren’t ready, we loved every bit of our first trip and didn’t want it to end, so already 2 months in we were planning to start a business that would allow us to travel while making money.